Laura Dern Dishes on Her Dream Gig: Repping Palmolive

 Laura Dern has appeared in major blockbuster hits, art house darlings and on TV.
 But the star who can be currently seen in the new "Twin Peaks" reboot and the forthcoming Star Wars installment "The Last Jedi" says there is still one dream role she has yet to play: Madge, the sassy manicurist from those old school Palmolive commercials.

-Dern sat down with Ad Age backstage at the Cannes Lions Festival of Creativity Sunday to discuss her take on advertising today, her favorite apps and working with David Lynch.
+Dern sat down with Ad Age backstage at the Cannes Lions Festival of Creativity Sunday to discuss her take on advertising today, her favorite apps and aging gracefully in Hollywood.
 This interview has been slightly edited for flow and readability.

 Will you get to see any of the work while you're here?